stamparm/maltrail/README.md

 Sessions restricted with a network filter see only events from their own networks, and that restriction applies to the counts, map and blacklist endpoints as well as to the event list.

-Country and ASN enrichment for individual addresses is requested by the browser from `stat.ripe.net`.
-On a host without internet access the lookups fail once and are then suppressed;
-everything else in the interface works offline.
+Country and ASN enrichment for individual addresses is looked up at `stat.ripe.net` by the **server**, which caches the results and serves them to the interface from its own `/ripe` endpoint; the browser talks to nothing but Maltrail.
+Set `DISABLE_RIPE_LOOKUPS` to switch the outbound lookups off entirely.
+Without them — or on a host with no internet access — flags come from the local RIR table instead and everything else in the interface works offline.

 ## Performance